PiggyArchive/PiggyAuth/README.md

 * Keys! :key:
 * Hold join messages & prevent quit messages for unathenticated users
 * Join messages for new players
+* Return to spawn when logged in
+* Hide players til logged in
+* Adventure mode til logged in

 ###v2.0.0
 * Improved xbox bypass